Code-Institute-Submissions/my-first-milestone-project-3/README.md

 1. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
     - Photoshop was used to resize images and edit photos for the website.
 1. [Adobe Stock:](https://stock.adobe.com/uk/)
-    - Photoshop was used to resize images and edit photos for the website.
+    - Adobe Stock was used as a library source for images.
 1. [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the [wireframes](https://github.com/) during the design process.
+    - Balsamiq was used to create the [wireframes](https://github.com/Readri205/my-first-milestone-project/tree/master/wireframes) during the design process.

 ## Testing